L13/vscode-projects/README.md

 * `Open` - Open the folder, workspace or project in the current window.
 Ignores `l13Projects.openInNewWindow`.
 * `Open in new Window` - Open the folder, workspace or project in a new window.
 Ignores `l13Projects.openInNewWindow`.
 * `Save Project` - Save the folder or workspace as a project.
-* `Add to Favorites` - Add the folder, workspace or project to the favorites.
+* `Add to Favorites` - Add the folder, workspace or project to favorites.
 * `Open in Terminal` - Open the folder, workspace or project in the terminal.
 * `Assign to Slot` - Assign the folder, workspace or project to a slot 1 - 9 to open it with a keyboard shortcut.
 * `Select Color` - Select a color for a project.
 The color also appears in the status bar.